 You should also contact your local police department and file a report with them.

-You may also wish to contact both Equifax Opens in a new window and TransUnion Opens in a new window — the two main credit reporting agencies in Canada — to set up a fraud alert on your credit file.
+You may also wish to contact both Equifax Opens a new website in a new window and TransUnion Opens a new website in a new window — the two main credit reporting agencies in Canada — to set up a fraud alert on your credit file.
 This provides additional security because lenders must call you to approve new credit.
 As proof that more Canadians are choosing this strategy, Equifax reports that customers who set up a fraud alert increased by 28% in 2016.3

-Plus, always report identity theft and fraud to the Canadian Anti-Fraud Centre Opens in a new window.
+Plus, always report identity theft and fraud to the Canadian Anti-Fraud Centre Opens a new website in a new window.

 If you find out someone is impersonating you online, check with the social network or website to find out how to remove the account.
 If criminal activity is involved – for example, if someone is creating fake online accounts in your name to harass you – take screenshots and file a report with local police.